DylanSullins/CS303A1/README.md

 2. Input - *A1input.txt*: Your input text file.
 See input constraints for more details.
 3. Size - *100*: The desired size of your array.
 See input constraints for more details.

+- After calling the command in the terminal, follow the prompt on the console.
+Enter the number of columns for displaying tthe array.
-- After calling the command in the terminal, follow the menu on the console, with valid inputs being 1-5 and q/Q.
+- After printing the initial array, follow the menu on the console, with valid inputs being 1-5 and q/Q.
 ### Menu Options
 1. Modify Array
 2. Append Value to Array